Ferries from

 There are 2 ferry routes.
 Ferries from Ischia (Casamicciola) to Ponza and Ischia (Casamicciola) to Ventotene are popular ferry trips from Gulf of Napoli to Pontine Islands.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Gulf of Napoli to Pontine Islands sail approximately 6 times per week and are provided by SNAV.
+Ferries from Gulf of Napoli to Pontine Islands sail approximately 6 times per week with SNAV.

-Gulf of Napoli to Pontine Islands ferry time ranges between 50 minutes and 1 hour 55 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Gulf of Napoli to Pontine Islands takes between 50 minutes and 1 hour 55 minutes, depending on the route, operator and ship.

-The fastest ferry from Gulf of Napoli to Pontine Islands is in 50 minutes on the Ischia (Casamicciola) to Ventotene ferry with SNAV.
+The fastest ferry from Gulf of Napoli to Pontine Islands takes 50 minutes on the Ischia (Casamicciola) to Ventotene ferry with SNAV.

-No, currently you can not take a car on the ferry from Gulf of Napoli to Pontine Islands.
+No, you currently cannot take your car on the ferry from Gulf of Napoli to Pontine Islands.

-The distance between Gulf of Napoli and Pontine Islands is 33 miles (53km) and 29 nautical miles.
+The distance between Gulf of Napoli and Pontine Islands is approximately 33 miles, 53km or 29 nautical miles.

-The Ischia (Casamicciola) to Ponza ferry ferry sails approximately 3 times weekly with a crossing time of 1 hour 50 minutes.
+The Ischia (Casamicciola) to Ponza ferry sails approximately 3 times per week, with a crossing time of 1 hour 55 minutes.

-Ischia (Casamicciola) to Ventotene ferry ferries sail about 3 times weekly with a sailing time of 50 minutes.
+Ischia (Casamicciola) to Ventotene ferry ferries sail approximately 3 times per week, with a sailing time of 50 minutes.

 More routes than anyone else.